Arthur McIntyre (artist): Style and reception

+Legacy

 Five years after McIntyre's death, curator Daniel Mudie Cunningham revived McIntyre's work by including him in the group exhibition "Bent Western" at Blacktown Arts Centre (2008) and subsequently writing journal articles about McIntyre in Art Monthly Australia and Art and Australia.
 In May 2010, Cunningham curated a two-part retrospective called "Arthur McIntyre: Bad Blood 1960–2000", which was held at Hazelhurst Regional Gallery and Arts Centre and Macquarie University Art Gallery simultaneously.
 A comprehensive publication was published by Hazelhurst and Macquarie University for this exhibition and featured a detailed essay by Cunningham about McIntyre's life and work, along with an extensive bibliography of McIntyre's writings.